-Audioguias Bluehertz offers several portable group audio guide systems to facilitate voice transmission and reception (radio guides, whisper systems, tour guide system or audio guides for groups).
-The human guide speaks into a transmitter equipped with a microphone, which wirelessly broadcasts his voice into the headphone receivers of each user, without creating noise or disruption to those around them.
+Bluehertz Audio Guides offers several portable group audio guide systems to facilitate voice transmission and reception (whisper systems, tour guide system or audio guides for groups).
+The guide speaks into a transmitter equipped with a microphone, which wirelessly broadcasts his voice into the headphone receivers of each user, without creating noise or disruption to those around them.

 FREQUENTLY ASKED QUESTIONS

-WHAT IS A RADIOGUIDE (TOUR GUIDE SYSTEM, WHISPER SYSTEM, PORTABLE SHORT-RANGE WIRELESS SYSTEM)?
+WHAT IS A TOUR GUIDE SYSTEM (WHISPER SYSTEM, AUDIO TOUR, PORTABLE SHORT-RANGE WIRELESS SYSTEM)?

-A radio guide team or guided group device is a system composed of a wireless transmitting device with a microphone which is used by the guide or speaker and a set of wireless receivers and headphones that are worn by tourists.
+A tour guide system (guided tour system) is a device composed of a wireless transmitter with a microphone which is used by the guide or speaker and a set of wireless receivers and headphones that are worn by tourists.
 The wireless receivers allow them to listen to the guide's explanations continuously throughout the tour.
-The aim of a radio guide is for the tourists to be able to hear the guide clearly without being close to them.
+The aim of a tour guide system is for the tourists to be able to hear the guide clearly without being close to him/her.
 They are highly recommended for groups bigger than 10 and essential for even larger groups.

 Note: Tour guide systems are an alternative solution to audio guide players which are used by those who wish to take a tour independently without the presence of a guide.
-Visit the audio guides page to learn more. audioguides
+Visit the audio guides page to learn more. audio guide, self guided tour.

-WHY USE A RADIOGUIDE (TOUR GUIDE SYSTEM, WHISPER SYSTEM, PORTABLE SHORT-RANGE WIRELESS SYSTEM)?
+WHY USE A TOUR GUIDE SYSTEM (WHISPER SYSTEM, AUDIO TOUR, PORTABLE SHORT-RANGE WIRELESS SYSTEM)?

 Tour guide systems allow the user to easily hear the guide at a constant volume without having to worry about how far away the guide is.
 This ease of use during the tour improves listening attention and, as a consequence, significantly enhances the overall quality of the tour.
-Users who are given radio guides (Tour guide system, whisper system, portable short-range wireless system) tend to value their visit more highly.
+Users who are given tour guide systems (whisper system, audio tour, portable short-range wireless system) tend to value their visit more highly.

 ANALOG OR DIGITAL TRANSMISSION

-Tour guide systems (whisper radio guide system, portable short-range wireless system) were analog until the early 2000s.
-The appearance of digital transmission in radioguide systems brought about significant improvements:
+Tour guide systems (whisper radio guide system, portable short-range wireless system, group guiding system) were analog until the early 2000s.
+The appearance of digital transmission in tourguide systems brought about significant improvements: